Environmental Product of Design (EPOD)

 EPOD 2100 (6) Studio 1: Foundations of Environmental Products of Design

-Immersive, project based studio environment where students focus on the design of products at a human scale with an emphasis on more advanced 3D modeling, parametric design, advanced visualization, and file-to-factory fabrication methods.
+Project-based studio in which students focus on the design of products at a human scale with an emphasis on visualization, both graphic and 3D modeling, digital fabrication file production, and translation to physical form to design and build solutions for real users.

-Requisites: Requires prerequisite course of ENVD 1110 (minimum grade C-).
-Restricted to Program in Environmental Design (ARPLU) students.
+Requisites: Requires prerequisite course of ENVD 1120 (minimum grade C-).
+Restricted to majors in Environmental Design (ARCH, EPOD, LAND, PLAN) and open option (ENVD).

 Recommended: Corequisite EPOD 2004.